 While the watch was owned and well-documented by the eminent Paul Newman, Rolex Daytona watches with these exotic dials consequently were nicknamed as ‘Paul Newman’ dials.
 Ever since that, these dials have become significantly more valuable and coveted than the standard dials.
 However, Paul Newman’s Daytona 6239 watch was sold for nearly £14.6 million in October 2017.

 It eventually reinforced the market for both new and pre-owned Daytona timepieces.
-Thus, if you are looking to ‘sell vintage Rolex Daytona’ or ‘sell Rolex Daytona watch’ with any desirable or rare characteristics, you are likely to obtain a higher price from any potential watch buyers like at The Luxury Hut.
+Thus, if you are looking to ‘sell a vintage Rolex Daytona’ or ‘How to sell your Rolex Daytona watch’ with any desirable or rare characteristics, you are likely to obtain a higher price from any potential watch buyers like at The Luxury Hut.
 Although Paul Newman was an ambassador of Rolex, he was actually a Rolex enthusiast.

 Over the years, any Daytona featuring the exotic dial is commonly identified as the ‘Paul Newman Daytona’.
 However, the references 6265, 6264, 6263, 6262, 6241 or 6239 ideally feature the original exotic ‘Paul Newman’ dial.

 In 1988, the Rolex Daytona 16520 watch made its debut, powered by a self-winding movement.
 The movement was only one of the significant upgrades made to this new reference.
 However, the watch featured a 40mm watch case, a renovated dial with different hour markers and sub-dials flaunting contrast timing tracks.
 While the crystal on the Daytona 16520 was fabricated from synthetic sapphire, the crystal on its earlier iterations was made up of acrylic.